JohncentVentura/Calorie-Counter/README.md

-# FreeCodeCamp---Responsive-Web-Design---Product-Landing-Page
+# Product-Landing-Page
-* Certification Project 4 - Product Landing Page
-* Objective: Build an app that is functionally similar to https://product-landing-page.freecodecamp.rocks

 # What I Learned
-* Grids and Variables in CSS
+* Fundamentals of HTML and CSS
-* Responsive Grid
+*